alextanhongpin/ideas/README.md

 ## ACL Admin

 ACL that allows you to limit user's access to certain operation (read, write, etc) and allow you to invite new users through email.
+Basic implementation with nodejs [here](https://github.com/alextanhongpin/node-scope).

 ## ABAC and RBAC